48 Hours in Bozeman, MT: Fun Things to Do

 Getting to Bozeman & Where to Stay

 Book your flight to BZN, Bozeman Yellowstone International Airport.
-Pick up your rental car at the counters, or your RV rental from Blacksford and head to your lodging.
+Pick up your rental car at the counters, or your RV rental from Blacksford to start your adventure.

 Bozeman Campgrounds

-For RVers, the popular Bozeman Hot Springs has a sizable campground, plus indoor and outdoor hot springs to soak in after a day of exploring Bozeman.
+For RVers, the popular Bozeman Hot Springs puts you 8 miles from downtown with full hookups, has a sizable campground, plus indoor and outdoor hot springs to soak in after a day of hiking or shopping in Bozeman.
+Sites book quickly in summer, so reserve early.

-Close to downtown is the Bozeman Trail RV Park which has smaller campsites but it’s only minutes from dining and shopping.
+Closer to downtown is the Bozeman Trail RV Park (about 5 minutes from Main Street), which has smaller campsites but it’s only minutes from dining and shopping.

 Want more options?
-See our Our Favorite Camping Spots Near Bozeman, Montana.
+See Our Favorite Camping Spots Near Bozeman, Montana

 Bozeman Hotels